Trump's wiretapping fantasy meets reality

 We don't know why they asked for this.
 And more time is certainly not going to make details magically materialize to support Trump's claim from 10 days ago.

 But this request puts the career employees at the Justice Department in an untenable position.
 Many have served for years, if not decades, under presidents and attorneys general of both parties.
-Just over six weeks after Trump took over, they were in fact accused by the new President of breaking the law, by approving a fictitious request by President Obama to wiretap Trump ... and then asked to come up with evidence to support the allegation.
+Just over six weeks after Trump took over, they were accused by the new President of breaking the law by allegedly approving a fictitious request by President Obama to wiretap Trump ... and then asked to come up with evidence to support the allegation.

 Since, apparently, no one is able to fill in the blanks on why all this is happening, we are left to take a stab at it on our own: Is this sideshow the result of Attorney General Jeff Sessions making up for his apparent withholding, during his confirmation hearings, the fact that he met with Russian officials while he was chairman of Trump's national security advisory team?